jui-kumkum/SENG637_Assignment4_Group4/seng637-a4-Group4.md

 For the Searchbar we used assertion to view the correct number of products as the result of searching Hat.
 So we used assert text to see 27 results for the hat.
 For the Menu, the user should click on a category and go to a new page with the ability to search for products.
 We used the assert element present to see if the search bar shows up.

-# How the team work/effort was divided and managed
+# How the teamwork/effort was divided and managed
 The work was divided among the group members where each member was supposed to deploy the Pitest tool and get the mutation coverage report separately.
 To increase the mutation coverage, new test cases were developed based on the mutation log for the tested methods and new methods in the Range class.
 For the Selenium part, each of us developed at least two test cases to become familiar with GUI testing.